Installer Directory

 The Pros and Cons of Heat Pumps

 Whilst they are not technically renewable technologies because they depend on a little electricity from the mains, heat pumps are a highly efficient way of keeping your house or office building warm.
 For the UK, where the climate is fairly moderate, heat pumps can work all year round even at the lower temperatures found in our winters.
-The problem for older buildings is that heat is produced at a lower level than other systems which means that properties which are prone to draughts and are not properly insulated will struggle to keep the right ambient temperature.
+The problem for older buildings is that heat is produced at a lower level than in other systems which means that properties that are prone to draughts and are not properly insulated will struggle to keep the right ambient temperature.

-Generally, if you have the right property, a heat pump will save you money over oil or gas based heat sources.
+Generally, if you have the right property, a heat pump will save you money over oil or gas-based heat sources.
 For instance, an air source heat pump could save you around £440+ a year, though there are a lot variables involved, not least the type of system you choose and the kind of property you have.

 The UK government is on a big drive to push heat pump technologies right now.
-Indeed, they plan to phase out traditional boilers by 2030.
+Indeed, they plan to phase out traditional boilers by 2050.
 So, now is not only a good time to ask if a heat pump is right for you, but it may also be the last chance to go another route.

 To help you make up your mind we’ve put together a simple pros and cons list.